1. What is Advanced Search?

 Makes sure queries return only terms that are in the query

-Excludes web pages that contain the specified term oterms.
+Excludes web pages that contain the specified term or terms.
 Same as - .

 site: